-In view of what was stated above, the new Court of Intellectual Property is now the appropriate forum for ruling upon the IP matters.
+The Court of Intellectual Property is now the appropriate forum for ruling on IP matters.

-However, there are other routes, such as the criminal one, through criminal courts or district courts with general competence, including criminal cases.
+However, there are other routes, such as the criminal one, pursued through criminal courts or through district courts with general competence, including competence to hear criminal cases.

-Recourse to criminal proceedings in Portugal is mainly aimed at the most blatant cases of trademark infringement - counterfeiting - and is not at all usual for patent enforcement cases.

-In fact, although the infringement of the exclusive rights of a patent constitutes, in Portugal, a criminal offence (with a prison sentence of up to three years), recourse to criminal proceedings for the enforcement of patents, namely chemico-pharmaceutical patents, is almost non-existent.
+Recourse to criminal proceedings in Portugal is mainly reserved for the most blatant cases of trademark infringement - counterfeiting - and is not usual for patent enforcement cases.
+In fact, although patent infringement constitutes a criminal offence in Portugal (with a prison sentence of up to three years), recourse to criminal proceedings for the enforcement of patents, namely chemico-pharmaceutical patents, is almost non-existent.